dudushy/minecraft-server/README.md

 - How to add/change server world?

     _Open `server.properties` and change `level-name=` to whatever you want, it will create a folder with the name of level.
-Yes, you can have multiple levels in the same server folder, to rotate the maps you just need to change `leve-name=` and the folder name._
+Yes, you can have multiple levels in the same server folder, to rotate the maps you just need to change `leve-name=` to the folder name._

 - What are the commands to use in console?